pschaeflein/BlogArticles/Intro to JSON/article.md

 Unfortunately, there is no standard way to express a date in JSON.
 In practice, dates are passed in string values, but different applications use different date formats, which can be a bit maddening at times.
 Your best bet is to look up the date format in the documentation for the product or API you're using.

-Images and other binary objects are rarely included in JSON, but if you wanted to do that you'd need to turn them into strings somehow, perhaps by Base64 encoding them.
+Images and other binary objects are rarely included in JSON, but if you wanted to do that you'd need to turn them into strings somehow, perhaps by [Base64 encoding](https://en.wikipedia.org/wiki/Base64) them.

 ## Null

 To indicate an empty value, use null.
-For example, Parker hasn't had his DNA sequenced, so we have no value for that in his profile.
+For example, Parker hasn't had his DNA sequenced, so there is no value for that in his profile.

 ~~~JSON
 {